covid-maps/covid-maps/README.md

 ## Structure

 * This is a react app built with the create-react-app scaffolding
+  * Using react-router for navigation ([docs](https://reacttraining.com/react-router/web/guides/quick-start))
-* Using bootstrap basic css styling
+* Using bootstrap (with the react-bootsrap package) basic css styling
+  * For UI changes, use [these docs](https://react-bootstrap.netlify.com/components/alerts) for components etc that bootstrap give out of the box
 * Integration with google maps and google sheets as database (sheets to be built out)

 ## Usage

 The app requires Node.js to be installed locally.
 Once you have Node, run the following from the project directory.
+This would setup the local dev server on http://localhost:3000.

 ```
 npm install